 Postsecondary professors conduct research and instruct students at colleges, universities, and trade schools.
-They may also perform a variety of administrative functions, such as chairing a special education department or overseeing the student admission process.
-While you may be able to teach at some community colleges with just a master's, most of these roles require a doctorate.
+They may also perform administrative functions like chairing a special education department or overseeing the student admissions process.
+While you may be able to teach at some community colleges with just a master's degree, most of these roles require a doctorate.

 - Academic Dean

-Academic deans hold broad responsibility for teaching and learning activities at colleges and universities.
+Academic deans oversee teaching and learning activities at colleges and universities.
 They approve curricula, lead search committees, resolve student issues like plagiarism, and supervise various academic departments.
 Most academic deans have both a doctoral degree and several years of experience as a professor

-Where Can I Work as a Special Education Graduate?
+Where Can You Work as a Special Education Professional?

 Most people who earn a degree in special education serve as teachers.
 However, they may also find work as educational administrators who create and oversee programs for students with special needs.
 Some special education graduates work in the nonprofit sector, while others act as public advocates for children and families.

-Your professional opportunities are largely shaped by where you live, your chosen industry, and the degree you have earned.
+Your professional opportunities depend on where you live, your chosen industry, and your level of education.

 - Elementary and Secondary Schools